thegrumpys/odop/client/docs/Help/search.md

 &nbsp;

-## Search algorithm tuning parameters
+## Search algorithm settings

-Adjust internal variables with the <b>File : Preferences</b> menu item.
+Adjust internal control settings with the [File : Preferences](menus.html#FilePreferences) menu item.

 The search routine returns a line of text (Termination Message) indicating the reason for terminating the search.